integral-learning/moodle-mod_mumie/README.md

 # moodle-mod_mumie

 ## Welcome to MUMIE Task
 This plugin allows teachers to add exercises from the e-learning Platfom [MUMIE](https://www.mumie.net/) as activity moodules in their moodle courses.
-MUMIE Single Sign On is not meant to be used as a standalone, but in combination with [MUMIE Task](https://github.com/integral-learning/moodle-mod_mumie).
+MUMIE Single Sign On is not meant to be used as a standalone, but in combination with [MUMIE Single Sign On](https://github.com/integral-learning/moodle-auth_mumie/).
 Together, these two plugins allow the integration of MUMIE content into your moodle courses.

 ## What is MUMIE?
 **Explorative Math Learning**